RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 ## Conclusion

-In thi article we show how to use secondary indexes in zeeSQL.
+In this article, we show how to use secondary indexes in zeeSQL.

-They are very powerful and useful when you are simplifing your own queries against Redis Hashes.
+They are very powerful and useful when you are simplifying your queries against Redis Hashes.
-Moreover, they allow you to think only about the main data, it is the query engine that find the best way to query your data for you.
+Moreover, they allow you to think only about the main data, it is the query engine that finds the best way to query your data for you.

-The important take away from this article should be that the table create as zeeSQL secondary indexes, are just standard table.
+The important takeaway from this article should be that the table creates as zeeSQL secondary indexes are just standard tables.
-As such, those tables, can be manipulated in whichever way the application developer find more opportune.
+As such, those tables can be manipulated in whichever way the application developer finds more opportune.